Working with Children Legislation (Indigenous Communities) Amendment Bill 2018

 6.47 pmHon.
 DE FARMEROpposes

-Our blue card system is the most robust system of any state in Australia.
-We simply cannot dilute the framework we have built around our kids to keep them safe.2020-02-18View Hansard
+We simply cannot dilute the framework we have built around our kids to keep them safe.
+We must insist on the highest standards to keep our kids safe.2020-02-18View Hansard

 6.14 pmMr BERKMANMixed

-Supported the intent behind the bill and recognised the blue card system has disproportionate impact on Aboriginal and Torres Strait Islander people, but could not support the bill due to concerns about privacy, community consultation, and safeguards for children.
+Supported the intent behind the bill and recognised that the blue card system disproportionately affects Aboriginal and Torres Strait Islander people, but ultimately would not support the bill due to concerns about privacy, community engagement, and potential lowering of safeguards for children in remote communities.

 6.57 pmMr HUNTOpposes